sonata-nfv/son-cli/README.md

 ## Contributing

-To contribute to son-cli this simple process should be followed:
+To contribute to son-cli the following sequence of steps should be followed:

 1. Fork [this repository](http://github.com/sonata-nfv/son-cli);
 2. Work on your proposed changes, preferably through submiting [issues](https://github.com/sonata-nfv/son-cli/issues);